AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/gettingstarted.md

 #### Authentication

-Once you complete the [Getting Credentials](/document-services/apis/interstitial), a zip or json file automatically downloads depending on whether you opted to download personalized code samples.
-The file structures are as follows:
+Once you complete the [Getting Credentials](quickstarts/#getting-credentials), a zip file automatically downloads that contains content whose structure varies based on whether you opted to download personalized code samples.
+The zip file structures are as follows:

 -   **Personalized Download**: A zip gets downloaded.
 The samples download zip contains an adobe-dc-pdf-services-sdk-java-samples with a preconfigured pdfservices-api-credentials.json file.
 After downloading the zip, you can either run the samples in the zip directly.
     ![Samples Screenshot](../images/samples-java.png)